turushan/Swifty42/README.md

 ## 🔗 Dependency Manager
 - [CocoaPods](https://github.com/CocoaPods/CocoaPods) - The Cocoa Dependency Manager.

+## 🚀 Deployment & Distribution
+- [fastlane](https://github.com/fastlane/fastlane) - 🚀 The easiest way to automate building and releasing your iOS and Android apps.

 ## 🌃 Image
 - [Kingfisher](https://github.com/onevcat/Kingfisher) - A lightweight, pure-Swift library for downloading and caching images from the web.